ceb20772e0c9d240c75eb26b0e37ab/automobile/README.md

 # AUTO🚘MOBILE
-### PROOF OF CONCEPT of mobile penetration testing automation with docker
+### PROOF OF CONCEPT of mobile penetration testing automation with docker and CI
+# 🦄💫✨🍰🎪🛥🛸

-Following structure is flexible and may be changed due to the needs.
+Following structure is flexible and may be changed due to the needs

                                         .-------------------.
                    _____________________|APPLICATION PACKAGE|_____________________